googleinterns/protein-embedding-retrieval/README.md

 Protein database search tools such as [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) are instrumental for research in the life sciences.
 However, they are slow and are based on surface-level sequence similarity.
 We are exploring using neural networks to improve the speed and accuracy of finding relevant sequences from these databases.

 More specifically, we are aiming to learn fixed-length protein embeddings using [contextual lenses](https://arxiv.org/pdf/2002.08866.pdf).
 Generally speaking, a sequence level protein representation, such as a one-hot encoding, is an array of the the form (sequence_length, n) where n is the amino acid embedding dimension.
 A contextual lens is a (learnable) map from the (sequence_length, n)-array to an (m,)-vector where m is independent of sequence_length.
 Embeddings are constructed using an encoder function followed by a contextual lens.
 To learn these embeddings a downstream prediction task is performed using a single dense layer.
-Gradients are backpropagated through all 3 components of the architecture (encoder, lens, predictor) using the Adam optimizer with variable (potentially zero) learning rates per component.
+Gradients are backpropagated through all 3 components of the architecture (encoder, lens, predictor) using the Adam optimizer with variable (potentially zero) learning rates and weight decays per component.

 ### Encoders
 - [One-hot](https://github.com/googleinterns/protein-embedding-retrieval/blob/master/contextual_lenses/encoders.py#L21): non-learnable